PoCGen: Generating Proof-of-Concept Exploits for Vulnerabilities in Npm Packages: Introduction

+Another way to generate PoC exploits is to deploy traditional testing and analysis techniques, such as fuzzing~\cite{Cassel2025} and symbolic execution~\cite{Marques2025}.
+The currently most effective such technique is a recent approach called \emph{Explode.js}~\cite{Marques2025}, which uses taint analysis, a set of exploit templates, and symbolic execution to produce exploits that trigger vulnerabilities in npm packages.
+Explode.js has been shown to generate PoC exploits for 182 out of \numSecBenchTotal{} vulnerabilities (32\%) in the SecBench.js dataset, which is helpful, but still leaves many vulnerabilities without a PoC exploit.
+We attribute this gap to the fact that Explode.js uses only traditional program testing and analysis techniques, leveraging neither the information provided in vulnerability reports nor the capabilities of LLMs.

-This paper aims to address these limitations by utilizing LLMs and program analysis techniques to automate the generation of PoC exploits from vulnerability reports in npm packages.
-Our proposed approach, \name{}, takes as input an informal description of a vulnerability, as found in CVE reports, and automatically generates an executable exploit using a combination of LLM prompting and static and dynamic analysis. \name{} consists of four, iteratively executed components: (i) understanding the vulnerability and extracting source-level information, (ii) generating the exploit, (iii) validating the exploit, and (iv) refining the prompt.
-Component (i) uses dynamic analysis to explore the package's exported functions and prompts the LLM with the given vulnerability report to identify the vulnerable function.
-Component (ii) generates a candidate exploit using an LLM, which receives a prompt that contains a taint path from the vulnerable function to the exploit target.
-Component (iii) executes and validates the candidate exploit against a test oracle.
+This paper addresses these limitations by presenting \name{}, a novel approach for generating PoC exploits from informal vulnerability reports.

+\name{} takes as input an informal description of a vulnerability, as found in CVE reports, as well as the vulnerable code base, and automatically generates an executable JavaScript file that demonstrates how to exploit the vulnerability.
+The approach consists of four iteratively executed components: (i) understanding the vulnerability and extracting source-level information, (ii) generating a candidate exploit, (iii) validating the exploit, and if necessary, (iv) refining the prompt to obtain an improved exploit.
+These components use a combination of LLM prompting and static and dynamic analysis techniques: Component (i) uses dynamic analysis to explore the package's exported functions, prompts the LLM with the given vulnerability report to identify potentially vulnerable functions, and queries a static taint analysis to extract taint paths.
+Component (ii) generates a candidate exploit using an LLM.
+Component (iii) executes and validates the candidate exploit against a dynamic analysis-based test oracle.
 If the candidate exploit is not valid, \name{} uses component (iv) and refines the prompt using a set of refiners that provide static or dynamic information to component (ii) where the LLM attempts again to generate a valid exploit.
-This process continues until either a valid exploit is generated or a predefined budget is exhausted.
+This process continues until either a valid exploit is generated or until exceeding the computational budget.